-Extracts the sub-expressions from a begin-like form, reporting an error if stx does not have the right shape (i.e., a syntax list).
+Extracts the sub-expressions from stx, assuming that it is a begin form.
+Reports an error if stx does not have the right shape (i.e., a syntax list).
 The resulting syntax objects have annotations transferred from stx using syntax-track-origin.